 We arranged to conveniently pick up our rental car from the Hertz location at the nearby Harrah’s hotel, where we would drop it off on the return and spend the last night in Vegas.

-From Kanab, we planned to drive by the Vermillion Cliffs via HWY 89A, a beautiful stretch of round red cliffs in which you can actually spend a whole day visiting.
-However, the night before, a stretch of the highway simply collapsed to the canyon below and the road was closed indefinitely.
-So we simply continued on HWY 89 towards Page, Arizona and shaved a few miles off our original driving plan.
+From Kanab, we planned to drive by the Vermillion Cliffs via HWY 89A, a beautiful stretch of round red cliffs in which you can spend a whole day visiting.
+However, the night before, a stretch of the highway simply collapsed to the canyon below, and the road was closed indefinitely.
+So we simply continued on HWY 89 towards Page, Arizona, and shaved a few miles off our original driving plan.

 A few more miles and you’ll enter the town of Page, which was pretty much created to house the workers who built this dam, completed in 1960.
 The road will take over a steel bridge and just after, you can stop and walk back to get a great view of the Glen Canyon Dam, which harnesses the power of the mighty Colorado River to supply electricity.

-From Page, switch over to HWY 98, then to HWY 160 and finally to HWY 163 at Kayenta which will take you into Navajo country and all the way to Monument Valley.
-You’ll pass through Native American land and numerous mini markets, or as they’re locally called ‘trading posts’.
+From Page, switch over to HWY 98, then to HWY 160 and finally to HWY 163 at Kayenta which will take you into Navajo country and to Monument Valley.
+You’ll pass through Native American land and numerous mini-markets, or as they’re locally called ‘trading posts’.
 Once you pass Kayenta, you’ll hit a beautiful stretch of straight road and catch your first glimpse of the strikingly red buttes (isolated hills with steep sides and a flat top) and eventually Monument Valley – unmistakably familiar at this point.

 Sunset in Monument Valley